ml6team/fondant/docs/guides/implement_custom_components.md

 Instead of providing the name of the component, as we did with the reusable components, we now provide the component implementation.

-Now, you can execute the pipeline once more and examine the results.
+Now, you can execute the workflow once more to materialize the dataset and examine the results.
 In the final output, the `alt_text` is in uppercase.

 Of course, it is debatable whether uppercasing the alt_text is genuinely useful.
-This is just a constructive and simple example to showcase how to use lightweight components as glue code within your pipeline, helping you connect reusable components to each other.
+This is just a constructive and simple example to showcase how to use lightweight components as glue code you might need for the dataset creation, helping you connect reusable components to each other.

 ## Next steps

-We now have a pipeline that downloads a dataset from the HuggingFace hub, filters the urls by image type, downloads the images, and filters them by alt text language.
+We now have a workflow that downloads a dataset from the HuggingFace hub, filters the urls by image type, downloads the images, and filters them by alt text language.

 If you want to inspect your final dataset without using the data explorer or use the